jaredatron/method_object/README.md

 MethodObject is a simple class for facilitating the method object pattern.

-You can think of a MethodObject as a proc with private methods.
+You can think of a MethodObject as a proc with the power of a class.
+Define methods, use instance variables, etc.

 ## Installation